 Winning construction bids and locking in profitable projects is both an art and a science.
-With the right bidding strategies, processes, and technologies in place, construction professionals can consistently land the jobs they want at healthy margins.
-This guide covers proven techniques to master the art of bidding on construction projects.
+With the right bidding strategies, processes and technologies in place, construction professionals can consistently land the jobs they want at healthy margins.
+From accurate cost estimations to leveraging solutions for streamlined time tracking, contractors can gain a competitive advantage in the bid process.

-From accurate cost estimations to leveraging solutions like ExakTime for streamlined time tracking, contractors can gain a competitive advantage in the bid process.
-By understanding bidding basics, implementing smart strategies, using modern technologies, and avoiding pitfalls, your company — whether it’s a small business or large firm — can win more profitable projects.
+This guide covers proven techniques to master the art of how to bid construction jobs.
+By understanding bidding basics, implementing smart strategies, using modern technologies and avoiding pitfalls, your company — whether it’s a small business or large firm — can win more profitable projects.
 Read on to learn insider tips that will transform your approach to the construction bidding process.

 Understanding the Basics of Construction Job Bidding

-The Importance of Accurate Estimations
+Nailing Down True Costs: The Importance of Accurate Estimations

 Understanding current and localized labor rates and material costs is critical.
-Account for site conditions, expected production rates, overheads, profit margin, and contingencies.
-Time-tracking software like ExakTime provides validated data on labor costs and productivity rates to inform precise estimates.
+Account for site conditions, expected production rates, overheads, profit margin and contingencies.
+Time-tracking software like ExakTime® provides validated data on labor costs and productivity rates to inform precise estimates.
 Having an experienced estimator on staff or as a consultant is hugely beneficial.
 The right inputs and taking the time for meticulous construction cost estimating can lead to bid submissions you can confidently stand behind.

 Review the project specifications closely to understand the contracted scope of work as well as any unique requirements that drive costs up.
-Note specifications for materials, finishes, performance criteria, testing, deliverables, and more that will impact pricing.
+Note specifications for materials, finishes, performance criteria, testing, deliverables and more that will impact pricing.

 Key Strategies in Bidding Construction Jobs

 Submitting the lowest bid pricing does not always guarantee winning projects.
-There are several savvy strategies general contractors should thoughtfully incorporate when bidding to land the most profitable work:
+There are several savvy strategies general contractors should incorporate when bidding to land the most profitable work:

 Finding the Balance Between Competitive Pricing and Quality

-The key is thoroughly knowing your expected costs and crafting bids that allow reasonable profitability.
+The key is knowing your expected costs and crafting bids that allow reasonable profitability.
 Be willing to walk away from unsuitable projects that don’t meet your criteria, even if it means short-term schedule gaps.
 With discipline, contractors can strike the right balance between price and quality that maximizes profits across their body of work over time.

 Building Core Competencies and Specializations